-We have begun to see reductions in our processing expenses from our processor conversion and expect the implementation of our card management platform will allow us to continue to realize reductions in our processing expenses during the remainder of 2024.
-We also expect the reduction in workforce to improve our cost structure during the remainder of 2024 and beyond.
+We have seen reductions in our processing expenses from our processor conversion and expect the implementation of our card management platform will allow us to continue to realize reductions in our processing expenses as we seek to expand account programs.

-We expect these cost reduction initiatives to be partially offset by increases in other areas, as we will continue to invest in and incur additional expenses in connection with our AML program, including improvements to our compliance controls, policies and procedures, which we believe will ultimately help us to continue to remediate regulatory matters disclosed previously and mitigate and reduce our fraud losses over the long term.
+We have seen our cost reduction initiatives partially offset by increases in other areas, as we have incurred additional expenses in connection with our continued investments in our AML program, including improvements to our compliance controls, policies and procedures, which we believe will ultimately help us to continue to remediate matters identified in the Consent Order and mitigate and reduce our fraud losses over the long term.